Build-Week-Water-My-Plants-tt67/frontend/README.md

 - Global application state management utilizes Redux; state confined to individual components uses React useState hooks
 - This version of the app supports a backend built using Node.js
 - API calls are made using the axios library
-- Authentication and private routing
+- Authentication and private routing utilize encrypted JSON web tokens